 +44 1792 295546

 This module introduces the concept of Quaternary environmental change and the methods used to study them.
 The module is appropriate for students who would find it valuable to gain an awareness of the nature of archival evidence for recording past environmental changes operating over a range of different timescales during the last 2.4Ma.
 This course is particularly useful to students who may be considering a Physical Geography dissertation in the field of Environmental Change.
 Students will be introduced to a range of techniques for assessing past environmental changes.
-Assessment will be by both examination (50%) and by in-class short answer and multiple choice-type testing in practical classes.
+Assessment will be by both examination (50%) and by in-class short answer and multiple choice-type testing (50%).
 Teaching will be conducted through the medium of English, primarily as lecture-based learning.
 A practical/laboratory taught component (including data analysis) is included in this course.
 Practical instruction will introduce students to some fundamental laboratory methods and will be conducted and assessed in sub-groups as numbers permit/require.

 The module is concerned with identifying and defining geographical questions within the tropical rainforest environment of the Sabah, Malaysian Borneo and applying relevant geographical skills, knowledge and techniques to these questions.
 This fieldwork-based module focuses on the physical geography of wet tropical environments, hydrological and geomorphological processes, the nature and dynamics of tropical rainforest vegetation and ecology and the impacts of logging and conversion to agriculture, and particularly oil palm and current and predicted climatic change.
 Land policy and land management practices are a key theme.
 Some aspects of the human environment are also covered.
 The fieldweek module introduces students to all aspects of project work (identifying and defining geographical problems; formulation of aims, research questions and hypotheses; formulation of an appropriate research design to answer these questions; choice and use of field measurement techniques and field observation; data analysis and interpretation; oral presentation of findings; and structuring and production of academic written reports).
 A key aim is to prepare students to be able to undertake a final-year dissertation in physical geography.
 The module comprises preparatory meetings, a 14 day field course, which typically runs immediately prior to Easter, and 2 hours of analytical classes during Teaching Block 2 prior to submittal of project reports.